 Don’t Trust the Dashboards

-Karl Hindle, SEO Expert, CEO, and Bouncer for Wellspring Digital has a saying… “Don’t trust the dashboards!”
+Karl Hindle, SEO Expert, CEO, and Bouncer for Wellspring Digital has a saying… “Rule number one, don’t trust the dashboards!”

 So, why am I telling you to fire them up?
 Because what he’s saying here is more nuanced.
 One dashboard will tell you one thing while another may give you different information.